oTTeuMsTudio/teach-me-rust-deepseek/Game Development/Fyrox/Day 00.md

-# Start game development in Rust using the `fyrox` engine
+# Start game development in Rust using `fyrox` engine

 ---